ye-kyaw-thu/error-overflow/demo-of-kh-fs-video-detection.md

 (fs-video-recog) ye@ykt-pro:~/exp/fs-detection$
 ```

-And then, rerun Jupyter and rerun the notebook again:
+And then, rerun Jupyter and rerun the notebook again, detection testing stage is OK, but when I prepare to collect online data I got the same error as follows:

 ```
+QObject::moveToThread: Current thread (0x225ba00) is not the object's thread (0x24faba0).
+Cannot move to target thread (0x225ba00)

+QObject::moveToThread: Current thread (0x225ba00) is not the object's thread (0x24faba0).
+Cannot move to target thread (0x225ba00)

+QObject::moveToThread: Current thread (0x225ba00) is not the object's thread (0x24faba0).
+Cannot move to target thread (0x225ba00)
 ```

 ```